Knowledge Panel Ads Involve Entity Action Pairings

 This is a fairly new type of advertising that Google could be offering, and it’s possible that it is still in its experimental stages.
 Interesting to see the knowledge panel offered as a place to advertise things like streaming video though.

-Here’s an example of some different kinds of ads in knowledge panels:
+Here’s an example of some different kinds of knowledge panel ads: